incrediblecrab/apple-os-documentation/documentation/DeviceDiscoveryUI.md

 - **NSApplicationServices** - A list of service providers and the devices that they support.

 ### Classes
-- **DDDevicePairingViewController** - Beta
+- **DDDevicePairingViewController**

 ### Structures
 - **DDDevicePairingAccess** - Specifies the access level requested for device discovery.
-Beta
 - **DevicePairingView** - A control that allows a user to become discoverable and advertise to local devices.
-Beta

 ---